aws-samples/aurora-postgresql-pgvector/README.md

 ## What You Will Build

-- Semantic search over structured and unstructured content with Aurora PostgreSQL and pgvector.
+- Semantic search over structured and unstructured content with Aurora PostgreSQL and pgvector (HNSW indexes, cosine distance).
 - Product and movie recommendation flows powered by embeddings and similarity search.
-- RAG applications that retrieve context from Aurora PostgreSQL and generate answers with Amazon Bedrock.
+- RAG applications built with LangChain (LCEL) that retrieve context from Aurora PostgreSQL and generate answers through the Bedrock Converse API.
 - Streamlit apps, notebooks, and Lambda functions that show how these patterns fit into real application workflows.
-- Operational examples for incident analysis, remediation, and semantic caching.
+- Agentic incident remediation two ways: managed Bedrock Agents and a code-first Strands Agents implementation.
+- Semantic caching with ElastiCache for Valkey to cut latency and model cost on repeated queries.

 ## Workshop Labs